raymondnaval/game/README.md

 # New Game
 Creating a game using the LibGdx engine.
 Could be Metroidvania style.
 Could be Connect 4.
 Could be both.

+6/6/18
+- Rewrote falling blocks so that each square is its own sprite, which results in randomly generated colored blocks.

 4/19/18
 - Created new branch for getting the descending block right.
 - Descending image with fixed speed.